dmd-program/dmd-400-fa20_TEMP/capstone-project-document.md

 ### Submission details

-1. All drafts should be in MS Word format.
-Tracked changes will be used for feedback.
-2. The final document should be exportd and uploaded in PDF format.
+The final document should be exported and uploaded in PDF format.